 Saying the ‘seasons of God’ seems a little bit more charismatic than I intended.
 The seasons of God simply mean the seasons of Spring, Summer, Fall, and Winter that God has created for his glory and our enjoyment.
 How do we instruct our children about the diversity and beauty of each season through practical and enjoyable adventures?

 As with so many Biblical adventures, it can be simpler than we originally think.
-God has created the outdoors all we as parents or instructors is to open our Bible and let His general revelation speak for itself!
+God has created the outdoors and all we as parents or instructors need to do is open our Bible and let His general revelation speak for itself!
 Let’s learn about the seasons of God!

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

 We are surrounded by God’s beauty in all its glory.
 It is a season of new growth as plants, trees, and flowers begin to bloom again.
 The birds are singing, the crickets are chirping, and you can smell a crisp scent of renewal.
 I have always loved the old saying that “April showers bring May flowers!”
 Spring weather is beautiful, but with it comes rainstorms and sometimes severe weather.
 This parallels our life, as we have to have the rain in order to have a beautiful rainbow.
 The Lord will take us through our storms of life with the peace that passes understanding.
 Often it is our trials that make us stronger in the end.

 Ask the LORD for rain in the springtime; it is the LORD who sends the thunderstorms.
 He gives showers of rain to all people, and plants of the field to everyone.Zechariah 10:1 NIV